A family guide to visiting the beautiful waterfalls of Wahington’s Olympic Peninsula

 The walk is incorrectly described in some spots as 0.8 miles – but we wrongly calculated this as RETURN.
 It is 0.8 miles one way, 1.6 miles back, so you are looking at least an hour with small kids.
 We had a false sense of ambition after just completing the Marymere Falls trail that we’d just squeeze in Sol Duc too before heading to the beach!
 Oh dear, parenting 101 fail.

-It is indeed a beautiful walk, but we’d suggest tackling it with fresh morning legs.
+It is indeed a beautiful walk, and one of the best hiking trails in Washington, but we’d suggest tackling it with fresh morning legs.
 It is an undulating trail through a relatively good grade path (not stroller or wheelchair accessible, though).
 There are several interesting smaller falls and fallen logs on the way to the almighty and powerful Sol Duc Fall (small stop at the first set of falls about 15 minutes in thinking that’s it – keep going!)

 Once we made it, the Globetrotters indeed agreed that it was the best of the four, so if you truly want to save their leg power just for one walk, this is it!

 There was a fair amount of parking here but still challenging to get a spot mid-summer (and no doubt added about another 0.3 miles to the round trip!)

 Stay: The Sol Duc Hot Springs Resort of Sol Duc Campgrounds are just down the road here making the ideal overnight spot and a great all in one location within the Olympic National Park.